22 Restaurant Marketing Ideas For More Regular CustomersUpdated on July 15, 2021

 - And these ads show up FIRST (so your prospects see them!)

-Your business’s listing in Google My Business (again, #6 — see how important that is!) is the springboard for what shows up in Google Maps.
+Your business’s listing in Google Business Profile (again, #6 — see how important that is!) is the springboard for what shows up in Google Maps.

 And now you can add what’s called “location extensions” to your Google pay-per-click ads (run and managed from Google Adwords).
 These “location extensions” connect your pay-per-click ads to location-driven searches, such as what happens in Google Maps.
 So then: